Frontend tooling case study

 External APIs/services

-There are no external APIs for drawing.
-The implementation depends on browser APIs: Canvas 2D, Pointer Events, File input, Clipboard, Fullscreen, object URLs, and LocalStorage.
+No external drawing APIs.
+Uses Canvas 2D, Pointer Events, File, Clipboard, Fullscreen, object URLs, and LocalStorage.

 Local development